BetterMuSeek

 How Playable is Taylor Academy 12E N?

-The playability of this guitar is incredibly comfortable, and its tone is better than anything else in its class.
-As I strummed the strings, the 12e-N delivered a classic acoustic tone with a surprisingly powerful and assertive voice, despite its shorter scale length and light-gauge strings.
-The 12e-N is a honey for fingerstyle players, with its rich midrange, unexpectedly voluptuous treble, and disciplined bass.
+This guitar’s playability is incredibly comfortable, and its tone is better than anything else in its class.
+As I strummed the strings, the 12e-N delivered a classic acoustic tone with a surprisingly powerful and assertive voice despite its shorter scale length and light-gauge strings.
+With its rich midrange, unexpectedly voluptuous treble, and disciplined bass, the 12e-N is a honey for fingerstyle players.
 It also shines as a rhythm guitar for solo singer-guitarists.

 Additional Features of the Taylor 12e N